Welcome Back, Carter: Reception

 "Welcome Back, Carter" was broadcast on October 10, 2010, as a part of an animated television night on Fox, and was preceded by The Simpsons, and Family Guy creator and executive producer Seth MacFarlane's spin-off, The Cleveland Show, and followed by an episode of American Dad!.
 It was watched by 7.02 million viewers, according to Nielsen ratings, despite airing simultaneously with Desperate Housewives on ABC, The Amazing Race on CBS and Sunday Night Football on NBC, and falling only 15% from the previous week's broadcast.
 The episode also acquired a 3.4 rating in the 18–49 demographic, beating The Simpsons, American Dad! and The Cleveland Show in addition to significantly edging out all three shows in total viewership.

 Television critics reacted mostly mixed to "Welcome Back, Carter", calling the storyline "hit-or-miss."
 In a simultaneous review of the episodes of The Simpsons and The Cleveland Show that preceded the show, and the broadcast of American Dad! that followed it, The A.V.
-Club's Rowan Kaiser noted the apparent lack of guest stars in the episode, adding, "I can't help but feel is a good thing in for Family Guy."
+Clubs Rowan Kaiser noted the apparent lack of guest stars in the episode, adding, "I can't help but feel is a good thing in for Family Guy."
 In the conclusion of her review Kaiser praised the "shock humor" in the limousine jousting scene, but compared Carter's catchphrases to "the kind of groan-inducing meta-humor that The Cleveland Show aims for."
 She ultimately gave the episode a C rating, the second best rating of the night, beating The Cleveland Show episode "How Cleveland Got His Groove Back" and tying with the American Dad! episode "Son of Stan".
 In a slightly more neutral review of the episode, Jason Hughes of TV Squad praised the episode's cutaways, stating that they "came back with a vengeance this week."
 Hughes went on to comment negatively on the scene involving Carter being woken up and hinting at incest with his daughter, noting, "It's weird that while the pedophile character of Herbert doesn't bother me at all, this potential admission really does.
 Maybe because it adds an element of incest, or seemed more genuine than Herbert's over-the-top antics.
 But really, it's just another throwaway gag in the world of Seth MacFarlane."
 Actor Jonathan Lipnicki, who was parodied in the episode, responded to his portrayal by stating, "I don't feel bad about what they said on Family Guy.
 It was all in good fun, I've worked on that show ."